avatorl/M/README.md

-# M language functions and code snippets for PowerQuery
+# M language functions and code snippets for Power Query